davedelong/DDMathParser/README.markdown

     NSLog(@"%@", [e evaluateWithSubstitutions:nil evaluator:nil error:&error]);

 Useful for specifying a custom tokenizer.
 An example of a custom tokenizer is included in the source.
 It shows how to recognize certain functions without parentheses (e, pi, etc).

-## Precision

-There are two modes of operation: a low precision mode (the default) and a high precision mode.

-Low precision mode is faster than high precision mode, as it is using native functions for the mathematical operations.

-High precision mode is implemented in terms of `NSDecimal` structs (with a couple of exceptions.
-Unfortunately, testing has revealed that it's not as accurate as initially hoped (particularly the trigonometric functions), and so it is recommended that you *do not use* the high precision mode.

 ## Compatibility